o3de/o3de.org/content/docs/user-guide/networking/multiplayer/spawning.md

 ## Simple Player Spawning component

-The Simple Player Spawner level component provides a straightforward way to set up `OnPlayerJoin` and `OnPlayerLeave` events.
+The Simple Network Player Spawner level component provides a straightforward way to set up `OnPlayerJoin` and `OnPlayerLeave` events.
 It implements a common use case for handling those events, specifically: when a player joins, create a networked entity for that player, and when a player leaves, remove that entity.

-For more information, refer to [Simple Player Spawning component](/docs/user-guide/components/reference/multiplayer/simple-player-spawner).
+For more information, refer to [Simple Network Player Spawner component](/docs/user-guide/components/reference/multiplayer/simple-player-spawner).